littlejo/killerkoda-labs/aya-first-maps/step1/text.md

-Before coding an eBPF program with Aya, you need to install dependancies.
+Before using eBPF maps with Aya, you need to install dependancies.
 I created an Docker Image for that to save time.

+This lab is like an addon from [the article from dev.to](https://dev.to/littlejo/my-first-aya-program-2j0p).
+If you need more information, please read this article.

 <br>

-In this tutorial, you only can use **Editor** tab.
+In this lab, you only can use **Editor** tab.

 Launch this command in the Terminal at the bottom: